Anthony-Watts/datasciencecoursera/README.md

 ## This file will house all of my homework (excluding capstone projects)
 ## I do while taking the Data Science Specialization from
-## John Hopkins University on coursera
+## John Hopkins University on Coursera